Muthomi Njuki: Political career

 H.E.
-Muthomi Njuki was elected to the 11th Parliament on an Alliance Party of Kenya (APK) party Jubilee Coalition in 2013.
+Mūthomi Njūkì was elected to the 11th Parliament on an Alliance Party of Kenya (APK) party Jubilee Coalition in 2013.

 He was a Member of Parliament for Chuka Igamba Ng’ombe Constituency in Tharaka Nithi County from 2013 to 2017.

-In the National Assembly he was a member of Public Investments Committee and also a member of Departmental Committee on Energy, Communications and Information from March 2013.
+In the National Assembly, he was a member of Public Investments Committee and also a member of the Departmental Committee on Energy, Communications and Information from March 2013.

-Achievements as a Member of Parliament

-Some of the key achievements include: